jamalhabash/cookbook/_recipes/falafel.md

     text: 'Wash the halved fava beans and allow them to soak in water overnight. '
     name: 'Wash the halved fava beans and allow them to soak in water overnight. '
   - "@type": HowToStep
-    text: Chop the onions and garlic in a good process.
+    text: Chop the onions and garlic in a food processor.
-    name: Chop the onions and garlic in a good process.
+    name: Chop the onions and garlic in a food processor.
   - "@type": HowToStep
     text: Chop the chickpeas, coriander and parsley in a food processor.
     name: Chop the chickpeas, coriander and parsley in a food processor.